vlayer-xyz/vlayer/book/src/advanced/prover.md

 ## Prover in-depth

 ### Prover parent contract
-Any contract function can be run in prover, but to get access to the additional features listed in the section above, it must inherit from `Prover'.
+Any contract function can be run in the vlayer prover, but to access the additional features listed above, the function must inherit from the `Prover` contract.

 ### Arguments and returned value
 Arbitrary arguments can be passed to `Prover` functions.
 All arguments are private, which means, they are not visible on-chain.
 However, keep in mind, they are visible to the prover server.